Smokeless powder: Improvements

-Britain conducted trials on all the various types of propellant brought to their attention, but were dissatisfied with them all and sought something superior to all existing types.
+Britain conducted trials on all the various types of propellant brought to its attention, but was dissatisfied with them all and sought something superior to all existing types.
 In 1889, Sir Frederick Abel, James Dewar and Dr W Kellner patented (Nos 5614 and 11,664 in the names of Abel and Dewar) a new formulation that was manufactured at the Royal Gunpowder Factory at Waltham Abbey.
 It entered British service in 1891 as Cordite Mark 1.
-Its main composition was 58% nitroglycerine, 37% guncotton and 3% mineral jelly.
+Its main composition was 58% nitroglycerine, 37% guncotton and 3% petroleum jelly.

 A modified version, Cordite MD, entered service in 1901, with the guncotton percentage increased to 65% and nitroglycerine reduced to 30%.
 This change reduced the combustion temperature and hence erosion and barrel wear.
 Cordite's advantages over gunpowder were reduced maximum pressure in the chamber (hence lighter breeches, etc.) but longer high pressure.
 Cordite could be made in any desired shape or size.
 The creation of cordite led to a lengthy court battle between Nobel, Maxim, and another inventor over alleged British patent infringement.

-The Anglo-American Explosives Company began manufacturing its shotgun powder in Oakland, New Jersey in 1890.
-DuPont began producing guncotton at Carneys Point Township, New Jersey in 1891.
-Charles E. Munroe of the Naval Torpedo Station in Newport, Rhode Island patented a formulation of guncotton colloided with nitrobenzene, called Indurite, in 1891.
+The Anglo-American Explosives Company began manufacturing its shotgun powder in Oakland, New Jersey, in 1890.
+DuPont began producing guncotton at Carneys Point Township, New Jersey, in 1891.
+Charles E. Munroe of the Naval Torpedo Station in Newport, Rhode Island, patented a formulation of guncotton colloided with nitrobenzene, called Indurite, in 1891.
 Several United States firms began producing smokeless powder when Winchester Repeating Arms Company started loading sporting cartridges with Explosives Company powder in 1893.
 California Powder Works began producing a mixture of nitroglycerine and nitrocellulose with ammonium picrate as Peyton Powder, Leonard Smokeless Powder Company began producing nitroglycerine–nitrocellulose Ruby powders, Laflin & Rand negotiated a license to produce Ballistite, and DuPont started producing smokeless shotgun powder.

 The United States Army evaluated 25 varieties of smokeless powder and selected Ruby and Peyton Powders as the most suitable for use in the Krag–Jørgensen service rifle.
 Ruby was preferred, because tin-plating was required to protect brass cartridge cases from picric acid in the Peyton Powder.
 Rather than paying the required royalties for Ballistite, Laflin & Rand financed Leonard's reorganization as the American Smokeless Powder Company.
 United States Army Lieutenant Whistler assisted American Smokeless Powder Company factory superintendent Aspinwall in formulating an improved powder named W.A. for their efforts.
 W.A. smokeless powder was the standard for United States military service rifles from 1897 until 1908.